Programming in Python

 - Working with String

 - Regular expressions

-The course consists of four sessions of two and a half hours each.
+The course consists of three sessions of three hours each.
 Participants are also requested to do some background reading and to carry out simple coding tasks as homework.
 The total workload is estimated at about 20 hours.